Suraxius/netbox-plugin-bind-provisioner/README.md

 ### Plugin settings
 Setting             | Description
 --------------------| ---------------------------------------------------------
-catalog_serial_file | The catalog serial counter.
-The file needs to be writable. tsig_keys           | Maps a TSIG Key to be used for each view.
+catalog_serial_file | !!!NO LONGER USED!!!
+Replaced by DB entry. tsig_keys           | Maps a TSIG Key to be used for each view.

 ## Installation guide